TWUOnline/ldrs591/_pages/unit-4-learning-activities.md

 </ul>
 </li>
 </ul>
 This activity will make up Part C of your graded blog this week.
-See Unit 4 Assessment for more details.
+See <a href="https://create.twu.ca/ldrs591/unit-4-assessment/">Unit 4 Assessment</a> for more details.
 <h3></h3>
 <h4>Learning Activity 4.5 - Reflect</h4>
 In your reflective learning journal discuss the following questions: